 DEADLINE EXTENDED!
 Apply now for early-stage funding through the Softeq Venture Studio.
 Application is now due by Saturday, June 3rd.

-The customer specializes in the production of electric vehicles.
-They turned to Softeq to develop a multimedia unit.
-It would serve as a central hub for information about the vehicle’s operation and location, which also provides access to in-car applications and services.
+The client specializes in the production of electric cars.
+The company wanted to develop a multimedia module for their vehicles.
+It would be a central hub for information about the vehicle’s operation and location.

 Softeq helped the client create a multimedia unit based on two different generations of processors.

 The customer planned to bring their products to the market in a short time frame, so they wanted to start testing the multimedia unit as soon as possible.
 We proposed a modular solution architecture, which would allow us to quickly adapt the multimedia unit should the customer decide to change their requirements based on the test results.

 We examined 10+ solutions available on the market and opted for the Snapdragon processor (Qualcomm) as a basis for the first generation units.